prokoudine/ardour-manual-sphinx/source/ardour-configuration/preferences/index.rst

       the plugins GUI as soon as it is added to the processing box.
 If unchecked, the plugin will be added in the processor box but the GUI will only be shown when double clicking it.
+   -  **Automatically open instrument plugin GUI when adding a new MIDI Track/Bus**.
+Ardour defaults to automatically showing instrument plugin GUIs when new tracks/busses with instruments are added.
+If multiple tracks are added, Ardour will only show the GUI for the first one.
+      This setting allows to opt out of that behavior.
    -  **Show only one plugin window at a time**: when enabled, only one plugin window will be displayed on the screen; when disabled, you can open as many plugin windows as you like.